snowdj/geocompr/14-eco.md

 Overall, NMDS puts objects that are more similar (in terms of species composition) closer together in ordination space.
 However, as opposed to most other ordination techniques, the axes are arbitrary and not necessarily ordered by importance [@borcard_numerical_2011].
 However, we already know that humidity represents the main gradient in the study area [@muenchow_predictive_2013;@muenchow_rqgis:_2017].
-Since humidity is highly correlated with elevation, we rotate the NMDS in accordance with elevation.
+Since humidity is highly correlated with elevation, we rotate the NMDS in accordance with elevation (see also `?MDSrotate` for more details on rotating NMDS axes).
 Plotting the result reveals that the first axis is, as intended, clearly associated with altitude (Figure \@ref(fig:xy-nmds)).